railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 Defining your own indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can define your own indicators in Open ERP using the menu  *Financial Management > Configuration > Custom Reporting > New Reporting Item Formula* .
+You can define your own indicators in Open ERP using the menu :menuselection:`Financial Management --> Configuration --> Custom Reporting --> New Reporting Item Formula`.

 .. figure::  images/account_indicator_new.png